liangshiweigithub/update/Vulkan-3.md

    + attachmentCount: Numbe of attachments in a framebuffer
    + pAttachments: Array of image views representing all attachments used in a framebuffer and render  pass.
 Echa element corresponds to each attachment in a render pass
    + width: Width of a framebuffer
-   + heigh: Height of a framebuffer
+   + height: Height of a framebuffer
-   + layers: Number of layers in a framebuffer (OpenGL's layered rendering with geomery shaders, which could specify the laye into which fragments rasterized from a givent polygon will be render)
+   + layers: Number of layers in a framebuffer (OpenGL's layered rendering with geometry shaders, which could specify the layer into which fragments rasterized from a given polygon will be render)

    The framebuffer specifies what images are used as attachments on which the render pass operates.
-THe number of images specified for a framebuffer must be the same as the number of attachments in a render pass.
+The number of images specified for a framebuffer must be the same as the number of attachments in a render pass.
 We may use a framebuffer not only with the specified render pass but also with all render passes that are compatible with the one specified.

    We call the **vkCreateFramebuffe** to create framebuffer.